NorESSI/test-environment-nrec/stratum1-setup/README.md

 To use this guide you need to have installed Terraform and the OpenStack CLI.
 Check the urls and the bottom of this document for info on how to do that.

-### Problems using Terraform
+### Some issues with using Terraform for setting up instances in NREC

 - difficult syntax, hard to get right
 - a lot of destroying and creating to test small changes
-- if you put everything into one script (creating zone, volume, security group) then you have to delete manually if something goes wrong and you need to rerun the script.
+- if you put everything into one script (creating zone, volume, security group) then you have sometimes have to delete things manually using OpenStack CLI if something goes wrong and you need to rerun the script.

 I've opted for using Terraform together with OpenStack CLI because some things are easier to just do outside of a script.

+### Procedure

 First you need to clone this repo